vektorprogrammet/vektor-dashboard/README.md

 a major disadvantage for why we might step away from it in the future.\
 But as of now,
 it provides good general use defaults until a more specialised tool is needed.

+### DigitalOcean provides an all-in-one hosting solution with predictable prices

+DigitalOcean might not have a generous free tier, but it does have a platform for deploying web apps, websites, web workers, serverless functions and managed databases at predictable prices.
+Predictable prices makes sure our organisation doesn't overspend and protects us from being billed by DDOS.

+### Clerk makes setting up auth fast and secure

+TODO

+### Posthog gives insight into our users behavior

+TODO